siyelo/blog/source/_posts/2010-08-25-cancan-make-up-your-mind.markdown

 comments: true
 categories: Rails
 author: Glenn Roberts
+headline: If you're using CanCan and came across an error like this...
+avatar: /images/avatars/glenn.jpg
+image: /images/artwork/vim.jpg
 ---

-If you're using CanCan and came across an error like this;

 ``` bash
 The :class option has been renamed to :resource for specifying the class in CanCan.
 ```